emeralds-horizon/EMERALDS_Mobility_Model_Cards_on_Zone_Entries_Exits_Prediction/README.md

-# Mobility Model Card for "add model name here"
+# Mobility Model Card for Zone-entries-exits-prediction

 *For explanations of the sections and example model cards, please revisit the orginal [Google paper](https://arxiv.org/abs/1810.03993) and our [Mobility Model Card manuscript](EMERALDS_Mobility_Model_Cards_submitted.pdf)*